-Rutger Wiese enters his fourth season as a member of the Harvard field hockey coaching staff in 2015.
+Rutger Wiese enters his fifth season as a member of the Harvard field hockey coaching staff in 2016.
 Wiese began with Harvard as a volunteer assistant in 2012, before being named a full-time assistant coach in 2013.

 Wiese's coaching experience is highlighted by a seven-year stint as head coach at Indiana University Pennsylvania from 2003-09.
 He guided IUP to a 96-39 (.711) record, which ranks him first in career wins and winning percentage for the program.
 The Division II squad appeared in three NCAA final fours (2004, '06, '07) and two quarterfinals (2005, '08).
 He also led IUP to a conference title in 2007.